-According to the provisions set forth by Law No. 214 of 22 December 2011, as amended and supplemented, Italian resident individuals holding the Notes outside the Italian territory are required to pay an additional tax at a rate of 0.2 per cent..
+According to the provisions set forth by Law No. 214 of 22 December 2011, as amended and supplemented (lastly by Article 136 of Law Decree No. 34 of 19 May 2020), individuals, non-profit entities and certain partnerships (società semplici or similar partnerships in accordance with Article 5 of Presidential Decree No. 917 of 22 December 1986) resident in Italy for tax purposes holding the Notes outside the Italian territory are required to pay an additional tax at a rate of 0.2 per cent. (for taxpayers different from individual, cannot exceed €14,000).
 In this case the above mentioned stamp duty provided for by Article 13 of the Tariff attached to Decree 642 does not apply.